Liz Lemon: Behind the scenes

 Like Fey, who was head writer of Saturday Night Live (SNL) from 1999 to 2006, the character is head writer for a sketch comedy show.
 For this reason, Liz Lemon is widely seen by critics as a fictionalized version of Fey herself, which Fey herself has confirmed as being her intention.
-In a video interview conducted with Fey before the airing of the pilot, she stated that Liz is herself "five or six years ago when I first started at my job and had to figure out how to deal with big, strong personalities and get through the day, being sort-of scared of everyone... but acting like you're not scared of everyone."
+In a video interview conducted with Fey before the airing of the pilot, she stated that Liz is herself "five or six years ago when I first started at my job and had to figure out how to deal with big, strong personalities and get through the day, being sort-of scared of everyone... but acting like you're not scared of anyone."

 Fey has reported incorporating some of her own quirks and history into the character, saying that she tries to "share as many of Liz's habits as possible so it feels truthful".
 Liz has been seen singing "Maybe" and Fey has noted that she also enjoys singing songs from Annie.
 Both were once rejected by a man who later went to "clown college" which had a huge emotional impact on them.

 The character also shares her given name with Fey, whose full name is Elizabeth Stamatina Fey.
 However, Liz Lemon is only very rarely referred to as "Elizabeth" and the character's name is usually given as "Liz Lemon" in official contexts (example, the plaque on the door to her office).
 It is also worth noting that in Fey's original script for 30 Rock, Lemon's first name was "Lisa".
 The character's middle name, "Miervaldis," is a Latvian masculine name.
 Fey has said that, while Lemon's ethnic background is unknown, "Latvian seems to make sense.".
 She has also, more recently, been suggested to have German ancestry, and speaks at least a little of the language.
 The character's last name, "Lemon," is apparently intended to imply an acerbic personality and possibly also to make her full name alliterative.
 Fey has stated that she wanted Liz to have a good last name since she knew the character would often be called by it.

 Among the child actors who portrayed Liz in flashbacks to her youth was Fey's own daughter, Alice Richmond, in "Mazel Tov, Dummies!".